Andrew Nembhard Injury: Won't play Sunday

 FanDuel NBA

-NBA DFS Picks: FanDuel Lineup Plays and Strategy for Friday, April 32 days ago
+NBA DFS Picks: FanDuel Lineup Plays and Strategy for Friday, April 10Yesterday

 -